haptork/easyLambda/Readme.md

 If you have added the contents of include directory to your source tree or global includes then you don't need to pass -I path_to_ezl_include flag.

-You can compile unit-tests with `make unittest` and run with `./unitTest`.
+You can compile unit-tests with `make unittest` and run with `./bin/unitTest`.

-You can compile an example using make with `make example=name`, in place of name write the name of the file for e.g. wordcount without extension.
+You can compile an example using make with `make example fname=name`, in place of name write the name of the file for e.g. wordcount without extension.

 ### Running